-This shows the percentage of routing entries for each AS which are more specific of an existing aggregate advertisement.
-This shows that the level of fragmentation of aggregate address blocks is not getting any worse.
+This shows the percentage of routing entries which are more specific of an existing aggregate advertisement.
+Over the past 4 years the level of fragmentation of aggregate address blocks is not getting any worse.
 At the start of 2001 the mean fragmentation level was 53% of all advertisements.
 This has dropped to 51% at present, and has remained stable for three years.
 The common fragmentation is to break an allocation into component /24 advertisements and advertise the fragment and the aggregate.
 This may be due to traffic engineering of incoming traffic using selective advertisement of more specific prefixes.